bjornbm/leapseconds-announced/README.md

 -----

 Import `Data.Time.Clock.AnnouncedLeapSeconds` to bring the leap second table `lst` into scope.
-Here is a usage example.
+Here is a usage example:

 ```haskell
 import Data.Time